 Pinch of salt

-4 dried apricots, soaked in hot water (optional)
+2-4 dried apricots or dates, pitted and soaked in hot water (optional)

 Cheesecloth or a nut milk bag

 Soak the almonds in water to cover for at least two hours, or up to eight.
 Drain and rinse the almonds and discard the soaking water.
-Place the almonds, 3 cups of water, salt, apricots, and vanilla in a blender.
+Place the almonds, 3 cups of water, salt, apricots or dates, and vanilla in a blender.
 Blend on high speed for a minute or so until smooth.